 If a classic peasant blouse is what you want, the curve extension (the pink line in the above picture) should measure about 2-3” for a women’s top, and less for a toddler’s top (I’d say 1-2″).

 These numbers are approximations, but now you get the idea.
 Use your own judgement.
 You also have to take into account how wide your elastic casing will be, and whether you want a ruffled neckline.

 Peasant tops are usually loose and flowy.
 Therefore, the guiding principle is that the sleeves should have a deeper armhole to improve comfort and movement.

-After you finish drawing the curve, fold down the top and the bottom of your paper sheet to obtain an armhole pattern.
+After you finish drawing the curve, fold down the top and bottom of your paper sheet to obtain an armhole pattern.

 Also, you drafted the bodice on the fold – don’t forget to mark this info on your pattern piece.

+Adjust the length of the sleeve and the bodice as desired to create different styles of peasant tops.
 If you want a flutter sleeve top (like this one), cut your pattern piece down the middle of the armhole curve (don’t forget to allow for the hem).

 In general, I calculate the length of the finished garment by measuring down from the underarm point (remember to allow for the hem or elastic casing).

 Now, cut out your peasant top pattern pieces and use them to cut your fabric.
 You’ll then need to cut out 2 identical fabric pieces on the fold, for both sleeve and bodice – 4 pieces in total.